-- An official "soccer kit" includes a jersey, shorts, socks, and shin-guards. - Equipment should be safe for all players, and distinctive between the two teams.
+- An official "soccer kit" includes a jersey, shorts, socks, and shin guards. - Equipment should be safe for all the players and distinctive between the 2 teams.
 Where the colours of competing teams are similar, the home team will change uniforms.
 Where alternative uniforms are used, the uniforms need not be numbered.
-In the absence of uniforms, pinnies may be used instead. - Shirts should be tucked in, and socks should be pulled up over the shin-guards.
-This is done in case the shin-guards have edges to them that may hurt their fellow players. - Shoes should not be wet!!
-Don't let players on the court with wet shoes as it creates a danger for everyone!
+In the absence of uniforms, pinnies may be used instead. - The goalkeepers should have a different bib or jersey that can identify them as the only players who can handle the ball in the goal crease. - Shirts should be tucked in and socks should be pulled up over the shin guards.
+This is done in case the shin guards have edges to them that may hurt their fellow players. - Shoes should not be wet!!
+Don't let players on the court with wet shoes as it creates a danger foreveryone!
 Remember safety first!

-LAW #5 - THE REFEREES
+LAW # 5 - THE REFEREES

-- There are no referees. - Coaches only facilitate the game and are considered the game leaders. - Coaches should stand outside the field of play in his/her own half of the field. - Coaches are encouraged before each game to talk with their counterparts' concerning rules of play.
+- There are no referees. - Coaches only facilitate the game and are considered the game leaders. - Coaches should stand outside the field of play in his/her own half of the field. - Coaches are encouraged before each game to talk with their counterparts concerning the rules of play.
 Let the players move the ball to the right spot for kick-offs, kick-ins and goal kicks.
 This will allow a learning process for the players! - Make sure that the rules are followed and that the Fair Play nature of the game is followed.
-Remember kids emulate adults all the time. - We are here to make the game enjoyable for the children, parents, and fans!
-Watching the game come second!
+Remember kids emulate adults all the time. - We are here to make the game enjoyable for the children, parents and fans!
+Watching the game comes second!

-LAW #6 - DURATION OF THE MATCH
+LAW # 6 - DURATION OF THE MATCH

-- Coaches are encouraged to discuss the length of game time at the start of their scheduled hour. - Teams are recommended to play fun drills, games, or warm-up activities for the first 30 minutes.
+- Coaches are encouraged to discuss the length of game time at the start of their scheduled hour. - Teams are recommended to play fun drills, games or warm-up activities for the first 20 minutes.
 Ensure that every child has a ball so they can get high contact time and lots of touches on the ball.
-The overall recommended duration of the game is a total of 30 minutes with 2 x 15-minute halves, with timeouts every 7 minutes. - Estimated 4 x 7-minute substitution changes or more frequently as needed. - NOTE: Due to the busy schedule please try to be on time and have respect for other's time on the floor.
+The overall recommended duration of the game is a total of 40 minutes with 2 x 20-minute halves, with timeouts every 9-minutes. - Estimated 4 x 9-minute substitution changes. - NOTE: Due to the busy schedule please try to be on time and have respect for others' time on the floor.
 Use common sense and be considerate of problems that arise.
 Work them out and be a good example for the kids!!

-LAW #7 - KICK-OFF AND RESTART OF THE GAME
+LAW # 7 - KICK-OFF AND RESTART OF THE GAME

-- Always takes place from the center point (visible or imaginary) of the halfway line (visible or imaginary) of the playing area. - At the kick-off to start the game and after a goal is scored the opposing team will retreat to their own half and cannot move forward until the kick has been taken. - Opposing players must be at least 3 meters (4 yards) away from the ball at the kickoff after a goal and/or the start of the game and/or half time. - The defending team must retreat to the half-way line only on goal kicks.
+- Always takes place from the center point (visible or imaginary) of the halfway line (visible or imaginary) of the playing area. - At the kick-off to start the game and after a goal is scored the opposing team will retreat to their own half and cannot move forward until the kick has been taken. - Opposing players must be at least 3 meters (4 yards) away from the ball at the kickoff after a goal and/or the start of the game and/or halftime. - The defending team must retreat to the halfway line only on goal kicks.
 The team may re-enter the opponent's half once the ball has left the penalty area of the defending team.

-LAW #8-THE BALL IN AND OUT OF PLAY
+LAW # 8 - THE BALL IN AND OUT OF PLAY